kodadot/nft-gallery/STYLE_GUIDE.md

 }
 ```

-### For loops
+### for loops

 Try to use more functional approaches since loop is really hard to maintain.

-For loops in KodaDot is kind no no~
+Beside if you really need using `for` loop, you should using `for-of` loop
+since by doing so we can avoid off-by-one errors

 ❗ bad
 ```js
 for (let x = 0; x < 10; x++) {